Memory-Efficient Nonequilibrium Green's Function Framework Built On Quantics Tensor Trains

-The high momentum and frequency resolution afforded by the QTT method enables a more detailed study of the above physics.
+The high momentum and frequency resolution of the QTT method enables a more detailed study of the above physics.
 Figure~\ref{fig:kresolved} shows the evolution of the momentum-resolved fermionic and bosonic spectra, $A_\mathbf{k}(\omega,t)$ and $-\mathrm{Im}W^R_\mathbf{k}(\omega,t)$ \cite{supp}.
 Before the pulse, the spectra embody the well-known equilibrium dispersions of weakly interacting fermions on a square lattice [Fig.~\ref{fig:kresolved}(a),(d)].
 At the pulse edge, Fig.~\ref{fig:kresolved}(b), a flipped fermionic band starts forming, leading to a complicated transient state with two dispersions seemingly present (the probe pulse has a width $\delta=2$, see SM \cite{supp}).
 This is also reflected in the bosonic spectrum [Fig.~\ref{fig:kresolved}(e)].
-Later, during the pulse, the fermionic band completely flips [Fig.~\ref{fig:kresolved}(c)], and its population is clearly inverted [Fig.~\ref{fig:kresolved}(g)].
-The bosonic subsystem then also evolves into an inverted state, indicated by the sign change of the low-energy contribution to $-\mathrm{Im}W^R_\mathbf{k}(\omega,t)$ [Fig.~\ref{fig:kresolved}(f)].
-This inversion is even more directly visible in the bosonic occupation [Fig.~\ref{fig:kresolved}(h)].
+Later, during the pulse, the fermionic band completely flips [Fig.~\ref{fig:kresolved}(c)], and its population is inverted [Fig.~\ref{fig:kresolved}(g)].
+The bosonic subsystem also evolves into an inverted state, indicated by the sign change of the low-energy contribution to $-\mathrm{Im}W^R_\mathbf{k}(\omega,t)$ [Fig.~\ref{fig:kresolved}(f)].
+This inversion is directly visible in the bosonic occupation [Fig.~\ref{fig:kresolved}(h)].
 Here, the low-energy contribution shifts from negative (inset) to positive frequencies (main panel).
-Furthermore, in both the fermionic and bosonic spectra, one can recognize Floquet subbands \cite{Tsuji2008} at multiples of the pulse frequency $n\Omega=n3\pi$, created by electrons that absorb or emit $n$ photons.
-The occupation of these subbands is also inverted [Fig.~\ref{fig:kresolved}(g),(h)].
+Furthermore, in both the fermionic and bosonic spectra, one can recognize Floquet subbands \cite{Tsuji2008} at integer multiples of the pulse frequency, $n\Omega=n3\pi$, whose occupation is also inverted [Fig.~\ref{fig:kresolved}(g),(h)].
 After the pulse, these effects disappear and the system thermalizes at an increased temperature.